microtaryn/microtaryn.github.io/projects/xyPlotter.md

 }
 ```

-<br>The **getDataAndPlot()** function is used to create the data that Chart.js is going to plot.It obtains the data from input type="text" and the textarea to make the chart.
-The data from the textarea is split on a **\n** and a for() loop iterates over the data to create the array of data that will be plotted.
-This function calls the **removeChildren()** function to clear out the previous chart.
+<br>The <b>getDataAndPlot()</b> function is used to create the data that Chart.js is going to plot.It obtains the data from input type="text" and the textarea to make the chart.
+The data from the textarea is split on a <b>\n</b> and a for() loop iterates over the data to create the array of data that will be plotted.
+This function calls the <b>removeChildren()</b> function to clear out the previous chart.

 ```js
 function getDataAndPlot() {